syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ## Trackball

 Trackball is used to track a data point close to the mouse position or touch contact point.
-Trackball marker indicates the closest point and trackball tooltip displays the information about the point.
+Trackball marker indicates the closest point.
+Trackball tooltip displays the information about the point.

-### Enable Trackball
+### Enable trackball

-Trackball can be enabled by setting the *Visible* option of the crosshair to *true* and then set the **Type** as *Trackball*.
-The default value of type is *Crosshair*.
+Trackball can be enabled by setting the **Visible** option of the crosshair to true and Type as **Trackball**.
+The default value of type is **Crosshair**.

 {% highlight cshtml %}